 Everyone cares about line of sight to a degree.
 Knowing the location of every enemy in a combat encounter is an enormous benefit.
 Hidden enemies can inflict some devastating damage and they’re essentially an unknown variable until they reveal themselves.

 The more information you have, the better decisions you can make.
 The better decisions you make, the more likely you are at beating the encounter.

-However, there are certain characters and creatures that care about line of sight a lot more than others.
+However, some characters and creatures care about line of sight a lot more than others.
 For example, any ranged attacker like an arcane archer cares about being able to see their target.
 Spellcasters are also going to be dealing with line of sight a lot as well, depending on the spells that they use.

 Line of Sight and Encounter Design

 As I mentioned previously in this article, adding ways for your creatures and the party to use the battlefield to their advantage doesn’t take a whole lot of effort on your part when you’re designing an encounter.
 It’s as much work as just adding a couple of boulders to a grassy field.

 But in doing so, you create more dynamic encounters.
 The players can duck and hide behind the boulder.
 In turn, your creatures have to now reposition to sling spells at them effectively.
 The encounter just got a lot more interesting, and you didn’t have to do much prep to make this happen.